Same-sex Unions in Germany

 - Medical examinations are also required in some areas of the country

-For marriages where either one of the couple is not German, the documents are then sent to the Oberlandesgerichts Praesident who then verifies the legal status of the couple.
-This office then sends everything back to the Standesamt and the couple may then get married (or set a date for the wedding).
+For unions where either one of the couple is not German, the documents are then sent to the Oberlandesgerichts Praesident who then verifies the legal status of the couple.
+This office then sends everything back to the Standesamt and the couple may then enter a civil union (or set a date for the union).

-The marriage normally takes place in the consular district where the notice of marriage was given.
-If the district is different then documentation has to be provided to the new district before the marriage will be allowed.
+The civil union normally takes place in the consular district where the notice was given.
+If the district is different then documentation has to be provided to the new district before it will be allowed.

 Essentially the ceremony is the same as for heterosexual couples.
-For a marriage to be legally recognised in Germany both parties must appear at the local magistrate's office (Standesamt) in the presence of two witnesses.
-There is a charge for the wedding at the Standesamt and the ceremony is usually conducted in German.
+For the union to be legally recognised in Germany both parties must appear at the local magistrate's office (Standesamt) in the presence of two witnesses.
+There is a charge for the ceremony at the Standesamt, which is usually conducted in German.
 It is possible to engage the services of an interpreter.

-Anyone planning to return to their country of origin or move elsewhere at a later date should bear in mind that many countries still do not recognise same-sex unions and the marriage may not be seen as valid.
+Anyone planning to return to their country of origin or move elsewhere at a later date should bear in mind that many countries still do not recognise same-sex unions and the civil partnership may not be seen as valid.